Setting Up Your Python Scraping Environment

 Use venv for lightweight, standard Python projects that rely primarily on PyPI packages.
 Choose conda if your scraping pipeline requires complex data science libraries, non-Python binaries, or cross-platform compiler management.

-How do I resolve 'pip install' permission errors?
+How do I resolve pip install permission errors?

 Can I share my environment configuration with a team?